 Fix 1 – Check the proxy settings

-If your Windows is utilizing the proxy settings, there might be a connectivity problem with Ubisoft.
-And you could simply disable the proxy server to see if that helps:
+If there’s something wrong with your Windows proxy settings, Ubisoft connectivity problem is likely to occur.
+You could simply disable the proxy server to see if that helps:

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run command.
 Then type inetcpl.cpl and click OK.